mlflow/mlflow/docs/source/python_api/mlflow.rst

 guidance on how to use these tracing APIs, please refer to the `Tracing Fluent APIs Guide <../llms/tracing/index.html#tracing-fluent-apis>`_.

-For some advanced use cases such as multi-threaded application, instrumentation via callbacks, you may need to use the low-level tracing APIs implemented in the :py:class:`MlflowClient <mlflow.client.MlflowClient>` class.
+For some advanced use cases such as multi-threaded application, instrumentation via callbacks, you may need to use the low-level tracing APIs :py:class:`MlflowClient <mlflow.client.MlflowClient>` provides.
 For detailed guidance on how to use the low-level tracing APIs, please refer to the `Tracing Client APIs Guide <../llms/tracing/index.html#tracing-client-apis>`_.

 .. autofunction:: mlflow.trace